 It’s not that Cushman has abandoned his gift for colloquial compression; in fact, his ear for the knock-your-socks-off, lyric one- or two-liner is part of his ecstatic prosody and serves him well in his two most recent, book-length poems.
 Nor are these long poems without formal dexterity.
 In fact, the suasive swervings of the narrator are paid out in lines that range out and backtrack, that switchback and pause before leaping forward again.
 This turning of “music into motion” is accomplished in both The Red List and Hothead, at least in part, by Cushman’s adaptation of the haibun form, in which longer passages of rangy, largely six-stress lines are punctuated with revelatory haikus that foreground his own process.
 “Stand clear of the doors,” he writes in one of these haiku palate cleansers.
 “Digression’s not a sidetrack. / It’s a faster train.”

 Hothead starts out, appropriately, with a question:

-What’s the true summit, exact patch nearest the sun,
+What’s the true summit, exact patch nearest the sun, of Lonesome Mountain?

 In a way, this query about mountain-top ecstasies and existential loneliness is the engine of the entire book, but what follows are 78 pages that devolve and revolve into a host of digressions on everything from tobacco smoke enemas to the poor spelling of William Clark (of Lewis and Clark), from Paschal theophany to the life-cycle of 17-year cicadas, from the speaker’s crush on his sidekick laptop, Patience, nicknamed Patty, to the vicissitudes of fame.